metamn/beat/code/pages/what-to-learn-next-december-2016/what-to-learn-next-december-2016.md

 {% markdown %}

+## Designing for thumbs

+Responsive design is not just about fitting content to various screen sizes but also about designing for thumb interactions.

+Mobile, phablets, tablets and now touch sensitive laptops are hold differently.
+We should put interactive elements near to the user's thumb to make their effort to interact with the app / site comfortable.
+{% endmarkdown %}

+{% set image = images[3] %}
+{% include '../../framework/structure/figure/figure.html.swig' %}

+{% set image = images[4] %}
+{% include '../../framework/structure/figure/figure.html.swig' %}

+{% set image = images[5] %}
+{% include '../../framework/structure/figure/figure.html.swig' %}

+{% set image = images[6] %}
+{% include '../../framework/structure/figure/figure.html.swig' %}
+{% markdown %}

 ## Card Based User Interfaces

 [Cards](https://www.smashingmagazine.com/2016/10/designing-card-based-user-interfaces/)
 organize information into chunks of content, and users appreciate chunked content because it aids for *scannability*: it helps avoid walls of text, which can appear intimidating or time-consuming and allows users to dive deep into their interests quicker.
-Cards divide content into meaningful sections, similar to the way text paragraphs group sentences into distinct sections.
-They can gather various pieces of information to form one coherent piece of content.
 {% endmarkdown %}

 {% set image = images[0] %}